Jako/SwitchTemplate/docs/usage.md

 Setting | Description | Default
 --------|-------------|--------
-Cache Expiration Time | The cache expiration time in seconds for custom template output.
-0 means indefinitely or until the cache items are purposely cleared. | 0
-Cache Handler Class | The class of cache handler for SwitchTemplate to use. | xPDOFileCache Cache Handler Key | The key identifying a cache handler for SwitchTemplate to use. | resource Request Key | Request key used to switch the custom template chunks. | mode Switch Modes TV | Name of a template variable that contains a comma separated list of allowed switch modes. | -
+allow_debug_info | Enable this setting to show switchtemplate debug informations for a page if it is called with the GET parameter &switchtemplate-debug=1.
+CAUTION: Disable the setting after you have debugged your installation.
+The debug information exposes a lot information of your site! | No cache_resource_expires | The cache expiration time in seconds for custom template output.
+0 means indefinitely or until the cache items are purposely cleared. | 0 cache_resource_handler | The class of cache handler for SwitchTemplate to use. | xPDOFileCache cache_resource_key | The key identifying a cache handler for SwitchTemplate to use. | resource debug | Log debug information in the MODX error log. | No mode_key | Request key used to switch the custom template chunks. | mode mode_tv | Name of a template variable that contains a comma separated list of allowed switch modes. | -

 ## Custom Manager Page